mictaege/doozer/README.md

 		- [Using objects from 3rd party libraries](#using-objects-from-3rd-party-libraries)
 	- [Further thoughts](#further-thoughts)
 	- [By the way, what does _doozer_ mean?](#by-the-way-what-does-doozer-mean)

-A minimalistic framework that let you create any Java objects with a fluent and readable syntax.
-Helpful especially in integration and acceptance test scenarios for building complex object trees.

 ## First glance